dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 ## Introducing the Energy function

-In a computer vision loss function can also be called energy function.
+In computer vision a loss function can also be called the energy function.

 ![energy function for video](/images/2021/07/energy.video.png)